fixxtion1/dsa-lake/README.md

 - Swap corresponding values
 - Store one or more different values in the same pointer

-If asked for maximum/minumum subarray/subset/options then
+If asked for maximum/minumum subarray/subset/options or How many ways then
 - Dynamic programming

 If asked for top/least K items then